ellajn/fleshPoseNetSketchbook/README.md

-# FLESH: A PoseNet Sketchbook👤
+# FLESH: A PoseNet Sketchboo

-PoseNet sketches inspired by the body
+👤PoseNet sketches inspired by the body, using p5.js and ml5.js👤